 |Scene Layer||Scene Service||Displaying and rendering 3D datasets.|

-: Although some layers cannot be hosted by ArcGIS Online, you can use ArcGIS Online to share layers hosted in ArcGIS Enterprise.
-See ArcGIS Server web services
+: Although some layers cannot be hosted with ArcGIS Online, layers hosted with ArcGIS Enterprise can be shared with ArcGIS Online.
+See ArcGIS Server web services.

 : Cached layers are preprocessed so they can be quickly read and delivered to clients.
 Uncached layers make database queries and leverage HTTP caching only.